privacera/paig/paig-securechat/web-server/src/README.md

       vector_type: "chroma"
 ```

-## Configure Privacera Shield Config <a name="shieldconfigure"></a>
+## Configure PAIG Shield Config <a name="shieldconfigure"></a>
-PAIG Secure chat provides an option to configure the Privacera Shield Config.
+PAIG SecureChat provides an option to configure the PAIG Shield Config.
 You can refer to standalone_config.yaml to see location of the shield config file.
-All you need to do is to copy Privacera Shield Config file to the location mentioned in the standalone_config.yaml file.
+All you need to do is to copy PAIG Shield Config file to the location mentioned in the standalone_config.yaml file.